 1) Right to access.
 GDPR stipulates that data subjects (the people) have the right to access their personal data being processed by an organization.
 What does this mean?
 Well, in order to provide access to the data, an organization must first identify everywhere the data resides.
 This is where metadata comes in – metadata is what enables organizations to even be able to locate the data they require.

 2) Right to be forgotten.
 Along the same lines, GDPR maintains that data subjects have the right to demand their personal information be deleted or forgotten by an organization.
-This might seem like a fairly simple thing for the organization to do, but as this information is stored in many different databases, only metadata can help an organization determine the whereabouts of the specific piece of data.
+This might seem like a fairly simple thing for the organization to do, but as this information is stored in many different databases and reports, only metadata can help an organization determine the whereabouts of the specific piece of data.

 3) Data portability.
 Data subjects must also be able to receive their personal information from an organization and transfer it to another organization.
 Yep, you guessed it – metadata saves the day again.
 In order for an organization to be able to hand over this information, it must first map and discover every location of the data which it can do only through metadata.